Some Beaufort ice is turning to slush. But here’s why you should stay cautious on the road.

+Beaufort and Port Royal government offices are scheduled to reopen on Friday.
+Waste Pro will run extra trucks on Friday and Saturday to pick up trash and recycling, the company said in an automated message to customers.

-Frozen roads are turning to slush on some main thoroughfares in northern Beaufort County, while some areas remain frozen over.
+Frozen roads began to turn to on some of northern Beaufort County’s main thoroughfares about lunchtime Thursday, while some shadier areas remained frozen over.

-Bridges to and from Lady’s Island remain open, as does the Russell Bell Bridge in Port Royal near Parris Island.
-The Harriet Tubman Bridge on U.S. 17 has also reopened.
+Cars traveled freely to and from Lady’s Island, as well as over the Russell Bell Bridge in Port Royal near Parris Island.
+The Harriet Tubman Bridge on U.S. 17 also reopened.

-Much of Ribaut Road and Boundary Street has turned to slush, though areas in shady spots remained frozen at about noon Thursday.

 A pickup truck was seen in a slow spin on Paris Avenue in Port Royal and nearly struck a parked car.

-A car ran off the road on Parris Island Gateway near Robert Smalls Parkway, traffic cameras show.
-Beaufort Police and a tow truck are on the scene as traffic is backing up.
+A car ran off the road on Parris Island Gateway near Robert Smalls Parkway, traffic cameras showed.
+Beaufort Police and a tow truck worked the scene as traffic backed up.

+Five wrecks were reported in the Beaufort and Port Royal area during the winter storm Wednesday, Beaufort-Port Royal Fire Chief Reece Bertholf said during a live broadcast on the department’s Facebook page.
+No serious injuries were reported.

+A cold weather shelter at Sea Island Presbyterian opened again Thursday night and will remain open nights through Sunday.
+The church at 81 Sea Island Parkway will serve dinner and breakfast and be open from 6 p.m. until 8 a.m.

 Stephen Fastenau: 843-706-8182, @IPBG_Stephen